-- (o) "Incentive Stock Option" means an Option intended to qualify as an incentive stock option within the meaning of Section 422 of the Code and the regulations promulgated thereunder. - (p) "Insiders" means individuals subject to Section 16 of the Exchange $\hfill \hfill$ Act. - (r) "Nonstatutory Stock Option" means an Option not intended to qualify as an Incentive Stock Option. - (s) "Notice of Grant" means a written or electronic notice evidencingcertain terms and conditions of an individual Option, Stock Purchase Right or Long-Term Performance Award grant.
-The Notice of Grant is part of the Option Agreement. - (t) "Officer" means a person who is an officer of the Company within the meaning of Section 16 of the Exchange Act and the rules and regulations promulgated thereunder. - (u) "Option" means a stock option granted pursuant to the Plan. $\,$ - (v) "Option Agreement" means a written or electronic agreement between the Company and an Optionee evidencing the terms and conditions of an individual Option grant.
-The Option Agreement is subject to the terms and conditions of the Plan. - (x) "Optionee" means an Employee or Consultant who holds an outstanding Option, Stock Purchase Right or Long-Term Performance Award. - - (z) "Plan" means this 1996 Stock Plan, as amended. - (aa) "Restricted Stock" means shares of Common Stock acquired pursuant to a grant of Stock Purchase Rights under Section 11 below.

-(bb) "Restricted Stock Purchase Agreement" means a written agreement between the Company and the Optionee evidencing the terms and restrictions applying to stock purchased under a Stock Purchase Right.
+- (o) "Incentive Stock Option" means an Option intended to qualify as an incentive stock option within the meaning of Section 422 of the Code and the regulations promulgated thereunder. - (p) "Insiders" means individuals subject to Section 16 of the Exchange $\hfill \hfill$ Act. - (q) "Long-Term Performance Award" means an award of cash or stock pursuant to Section 12 of the Plan. - (r) "Nonstatutory Stock Option" means an Option not intended to qualify as an Incentive Stock Option. - (s) "Notice of Grant" means a written or electronic notice evidencing certain terms and conditions of an individual Option, Stock Purchase Right or Long-Term Performance Award grant.
+The Notice of Grant is part of the Option Agreement. - (t) "Officer" means a person who is an officer of the Company within the meaning of Section 16 of the Exchange Act and the rules and regulations promulgated thereunder. - (u) "Option" means a stock option granted pursuant to the Plan. - (v) "Option Agreement" means a written or electronic agreement between the Company and an Optionee evidencing the terms and conditions of an individual Option grant.
+The Option Agreement is subject to the terms and conditions of the Plan. - (x) "Optionee" means an Employee or Consultant who holds an outstanding Option, Stock Purchase Right or Long-Term Performance Award. - - (z) "Plan" means this 1996 Stock Plan, as amended. - (aa) "Restricted Stock" means shares of Common Stock acquired pursuant to a grant of Stock Purchase Rights under Section 11 below. - (bb) "Restricted Stock Purchase Agreement" means a written agreement between the Company and the Optionee evidencing the terms and restrictions applying to stock purchased under a Stock Purchase Right.
 The Restricted Stock Purchase Agreement is subject to the terms and conditions of the Plan and the Notice of Grant.

-- (cc) "Rule 16b-3" means Rule 16b-3 of the Exchange Act or any successor to Rule 16b-3, as in effect when discretion is being exercised with respect to the Plan. - (dd) "Section 16(b)" means Section 16(b) of the Securities Exchange Act of 1934, as amended. - (ee) "Share" means a share of the Common Stock, as adjusted in accordance with Section 14 of the Plan. - (ff) "Stock Purchase Right" means the right to purchase Common Stock ----pursuant to Section 11 of the Plan, as evidenced by a Notice of Grant. - (gg) "Subsidiary" means a "subsidiary corporation", whether now or $\frac{1}{2}$ hereafter existing, as defined in Section 424(f) of the Code. - the Plan, the maximum aggregate number of Shares which may be optioned and sold under the Plan is 3,500,000 shares, plus (a) an annual increase to be made on the last day of the immediately preceding fiscal year equal to the lesser of (i) 500,000 Shares, (ii) 3.5% of the Issued Shares (as defined below) on such date or (iii) a lesser amount determined by the Board, (b) any Shares which have been reserved but unissued under the Company's 1987 Stock Option Plan ("1987 Plan") as of the date of stockholder approval of the original adoption of this Plan not to exceed 3,000,000 Shares, and (c) any Shares returned to the 1987 Plan as a result of termination of options under the 1987 Plan not to exceed 9,000,000 Shares.
-"Issued Shares" shall mean the number of shares of Common Stock of the
+- (cc) "Rule 16b-3" means Rule 16b-3 of the Exchange Act or any successor to Rule 16b-3, as in effect when discretion is being exercised with respect to the Plan. - (dd) "Section 16(b)" means Section 16(b) of the Securities Exchange Act of 1934, as amended. - (ee) "Share" means a share of the Common Stock, as adjusted in accordance with Section 14 of the Plan. - (ff) "Stock Purchase Right" means the right to purchase Common Stock ----pursuant to Section 11 of the Plan, as evidenced by a Notice of Grant. - - 3.
+Stock Subject to the Plan.
+Subject to the provisions of Section 14 of the Plan, the maximum aggregate number of Shares which may be optioned and sold under the Plan is 3,500,000 shares, plus (a) an annual increase to be made on the last day of the immediately preceding fiscal year equal to the lesser of (i) 500,000 Shares, (ii) 3.5% of the Issued Shares (as defined below) on such date or (iii) a lesser amount determined by the Board, (b) any Shares which have been reserved but unissued under the Company's 1987 Stock Option Plan ("1987 Plan") as of the date of stockholder approval of the original adoption of this Plan not to exceed 3,000,000 Shares, and (c) any Shares returned to the 1987 Plan as a result of termination of options under the 1987 Plan not to exceed 9,000,000 Shares.
+"Issued Shares" shall mean the number of shares of Common Stock of the Company outstanding on such date plus any shares reacquired by the Company during the fiscal year that ends on such date.